Tarrant County Jail

 Dietary accommodations: Medical, religious, and other approved special diets are addressed through jail health services and food service policies.

-Quality and safety: Menu planning follows professional dietary standards, and the County’s LEED Gold-certified facility underscores its commitment to efficient resource use in operations.
+Quality and safety: Menu planning follows professional dietary standards, and the County notes that the LEED Gold-certified facility supports efficient resource use in operations.

 The Texas Commission on Jail Standards sets minimum rules for the construction, maintenance, and operation of county jails.
-Tarrant County’s Detention Bureau has passed state certification consistently since the mid-1990s, indicating ongoing compliance with safety, staffing, training, and facility requirements.
-Additionally, the Lon Evans Correction Center’s LEED Gold certification reflects energy-efficient design and resource conservation.
+Tarrant County’s Detention Bureau has passed state certification consistently since the mid-1990s, indicating continuing compliance with safety, staffing, training, and facility requirements.
+The Lon Evans Correction Center also holds LEED Gold certification for its building design.

-State oversight: Certification means the jail meets or exceeds state safety and operations standards.
+State oversight: Certification indicates the jail meets or exceeds state safety and operations standards.

-Professional staffing: Detention and peace officers are certified by the Texas Commission on Law Enforcement (TCOLE), reflecting formal training and continuing education.
+Professional staffing: Detention and peace officers are certified by the Texas Commission on Law Enforcement (TCOLE).

-Modern facilities: The Lon Evans maximum-security facility is a five-story, 207,700-square-foot building designed to support secure housing and modern jail operations.
+Modern facilities: The Lon Evans maximum-security facility is a five-story, 207,700-square-foot building designed for secure housing and jail operations.

 (For program access and current availability, use the Detention Bureau’s re-entry services page linked from the main Detention Bureau hub.)